slowernews/archi-project/README.md

 - to simplify (not everybody is a geek) when naming use spaces instead of camelCase, PascalCase or snake_case.
 - but avoid these symbols for regular naming: **# @ . - + $ % { } [ ]**

 ---
+<sup>Notes:</sup><br>
+<sup>1 - SemVer implies an incremental versioning that doesn't happen laways in an architectural projects, sometimes a version is not more advanced than other version, is just a different path.
+ArqVer appears to solve that.</sup>

+---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Gerbil-project</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://enioferreira.com/" property="cc:attributionName" rel="cc:attributionURL">Enio Ferreira</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.